-Properties of the framework
+3.3 Properties of the framework

-We will now formally state and prove that, starting from an atomic query that is satisfiable, the query obtained by means of the operations in the Query Tool's functional API is satisfiable.
+We will now formally state that, starting from an atomic query that is satisfiable, the query obtained by means of the operations in the tool's functional API is satisfiable.
 In order to do that, we first prove that the operations for query manipulation preserve satisfiability, i.e., the application of each of them to a satisfiable query results in a query that is satisfiable.

-LEMMA 1.
+Lemma 1.
 Each of the operations addComp, substitute, addRel, weaken and delete preserves query satisfiability.